AKAD0/FFM_XOR/README.md

 \text{N/A}
 $$

-In particular, the problem doesn't need optimization due to guaranteed convergence of linear equation of linear regression model.\
+For this particular example the optimal parameters are already known and provided as initializing data.\
-In general, the stochastic gradient descent is usually used and produces acceptable results.
+In general, the stochastic gradient descent is usually used to find them and produces acceptable results.

 ### > Initializing data
 $$